CityOfZion/neon-js/docs/guides-adv_apicore.md

 - claimGas
 - doInvoke

 They represent the 3 major functions available to the NEO network at the moment.
 Each method basically takes in a configuration object and attempts to create and send a transaction based on the configuration provided.
-These methods are maintained by `neon-js` and acts as a simple beginner template for people to start sending transactions.
+These methods are maintained by `neon-js` and act as a simple beginner template for people to start sending transactions.

 All 3 methods follow a similar flow with minor differences based on their requirements.
-The methods accept a configuration object and returns the same configuration object at the end.
+The methods accept a configuration object and return the same configuration object at the end.
 Do note that the methods mutate the configuration object passed in and thus the objects are not reusable.

 These are the available properties for a configuration object: